Offline Meta Learning of Exploration: Experiments

 One may ask whether OMRL presents the same challenge as standard offline RL, and whether recent offline RL advances can mitigate the dependency on data diversity.
 To investigate this, we also compare our method with a variant that uses CQL \citep{kumar2020conservative} -- a state-of-the-art offline RL method -- to train the critic network of the meta-RL agent.
-Interestingly, while CQL slightly improved results (Table \ref{wrap-tab:1}), the data diversity is much more significant.
-Taken together with our results on MDP ambiguity, our investigation shows that OMRL presents different practical challenges than standard offline RL.
+Interestingly, while CQL improved results (Table \ref{wrap-tab:1}), the data diversity is much more significant.
+Together with our results on MDP ambiguity, our investigation highlights the particular challenges of the OMRL problem.

-\paragraph{Online Setting:} Our method can also be applied to the online setting.
-In this case, it is simply a modification of VariBAD, where the policy gradient optimization is replaced with an off-policy RL algorithm.
-Since MDP ambiguity does not concern online meta-RL, we did not use reward relabelling in this setting.
-As shown in Figure~\ref{fig:online_res}, by exploiting the efficiency of off-policy RL, our method significantly improves sample-efficiency, without sacrificing final performance.

-When comparing Figure \ref{fig:online_res} and Figure \ref{fig:offline_res}, the reader may notice that the online algorithm's final performance outperforms the final performance in the offline setting.
-We emphasize that this phenomenon largely depends on the quality of the offline data, and not on the algorithm itself.